 For anyone too young to remember the kitchen iceboxes, if you watch reruns of The Honeymooners, the hit comedy series from the early 1950s, you'll see Alice Kramden's icebox with its pan of water resting beneath it waiting to be emptied.

-Try as he might, Ralph always failed to convince Alice that he had provided her with the very latest in modern kitchen appliances.
+Try as he might, her husband Ralph always failed to convince Alice that he had provided her with the very latest in modern kitchen appliances.

 We never had an icebox on the farm, as a trapdoor cellar beneath our kitchen kept